Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Image `bkarpov/demo-multi-stage:0.1` is still present in the list

-6. Create and run container based on the image `bkarpov/demo-multi-stage:0.1`.
+12. Create and run a container based on the image `bkarpov/demo-multi-stage:0.1`.
 Map the host port 7080 to the container port 8080

 ```
 docker run -d -p 7080:8080 bkarpov/demo-multi-stage:0.1